Pointless Facebook Warning - Hackers Posting Insulting Messages or Sexual Content In Your Name

-Outline"Hacker alert" circulating on Facebook claims that, without your knowledge, hackers are posting insulting messages that appear to come from you on the walls of your friends.
+'Hacker' alert messages circulating on Facebook claim that, without your knowledge, hackers are posting insulting or sexual messages that appear to come from you onto your Facebook Timeline.

 DISCLAIMER: Hackers are busy on Facebook!!!
 They post some insulting messages on the wall of your friends with your regards, without you knowing about it.
 If you receive one of those messages in my name, it wasn't me posting them.
 Put this on your wall and warn your friends.
 Share the news!!!

-However, 'hackers' no matter how "busy" they are on Facebook cannot randomly access Facebook accounts and use them to send messages insulting or otherwise.
+However, 'hackers' no matter how 'busy' they are on Facebook, cannot randomly access Facebook accounts and use them to send messages insulting, sexual, or otherwise.
 To allow such activities to take place, users must have first taken some overt action such as installing a rogue app, opening an attachment or website that harbours malware, or providing personal information via a phishing scam.
 Thus, even if a user is not aware of the consequences of his or her actions, that user must actually DO something that opens the door for the hijacker or rogue app.